zhiyang0310/MSD-CSC/README.md

 # MSD-CSC
-A neural network model using multi-scale, dense connection, Iterative Soft Thresholding Algorithm(ISTA) and fast version(FISTA).
+A neural network model using multi-scale, dense connection, Iterative Soft Thresholding Algorithm(ISTA) and its fast version(FISTA).